jessebl/installscripts/README.md

 * Download and install patched Powerline fonts for use with vim-airline (see below)
 * Use Vundle to install all plugins called for in ~/.vimrc
 * Adds a line to your ~/.bashrc to use vim as the default $MANPAGER

+*Note:* When running for the first time, an error message about the molokai colorscheme not being found.
+Ignore and hit enter.

 ###general-configs.sh
 This script set up configurations for the following programs: